 The controller is the transmitter of sensing PPDU: OTA CIR report is required, as the controlee is the device generating the CIR, and should transmit the report to the controller.

 Therefore, OTA CIR report, and the report phase, are conditionally mandatory.
+This is reflected in subclause 10.40.2, P147L21, regarding mandatory report.
+The text regarding report phase should match this as well:

+“For the case where the sensing controller is the sensing transmitter, a sensing measurement report shall be sent by the sensing controlee to provide the measurement report to the sensing controller.”

 Resolution: